-The bus is powered by a 30 gallon clean vegetable oil tank and 320-watt solar panel on the roof.
-Built on a Ford Econoline chassis, the bus has a cozy interior with a bookshelf, wood burning stove, and solar powered fridge that doubles as a seat.
+The bus is powered by a 30-gallon clean vegetable oil tank and a 320-watt solar panel on the roof.
+Built on a Ford Econoline chassis, the bus has a cozy interior with a bookshelf, wood burning stove, and a solar-powered fridge that doubles as a seat.

 Guisepi serves tea to bring people together, and remind them that money is not the key to happiness.
 According to their site, the Free Tea Party follows a few philosophies: